Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 All of the following data sources can be connected to Azure Sentinel by data connectors.
 Alerts from the [Microsoft Security products can be created as "Incident" automatically](https://docs.microsoft.com/en-us/azure/sentinel/create-incidents-from-alerts) which is strongly recommended to have been implemented (for unified incident view).
 Incidents generated by this products will be stored in the "[SecurityIncident](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/securityincident)" table of the workspace.

-Furthermore most of the following features can be used based on the various data sources:
+Most of the following features can be used to visualize or extend the logs and alerts from data sources:

 - KQL-based Dashboards ("[Workbooks](https://docs.microsoft.com/en-us/azure/sentinel/quickstart-get-visibility#use-built-in-workbooks)")
 - KQL-based Detections ("[Analytic Rules](https://docs.microsoft.com/en-us/azure/sentinel/tutorial-detect-threats-built-in)") and [Hunting Queries](https://docs.microsoft.com/en-us/azure/sentinel/hunting#get-started-hunting)